Our Team

 Co-Founder & Executive Director

 Joyce is the heart and soul of Water is Life Kenya.
-Joyce spends most of her time in Kenya directing the day-to-day operations of WILK.
+She spends half of her time in Kenya, where she directs the day-to-day operations of WILK.
 Joyce not only designs water and livestock projects, she also loves creating beautiful jewelry.
-Joyce continues to inspire us all with her passion to serve others.
+She continues to inspire us with her passion to serve others.

 Joseph Larasha